zdk/rm-safely/README.md

 If you always use `/bin/rm -i` or alias it already, you will probably be fine.

-But, with the alias, it can prevent you in case of autocomplete from shell history that left of with unintended `rm -rf`
+But, with this rm-safely alias, it should prevent you in case of autocomplete from shell history that left of with unintended `rm -rf`.

 _Keys_,

 - Written in shell script, no dependencies.
-- Files save in `~/.local/share/Trash` and mounted volume files save in `/.Trash-$(id-u)` - they persist across reboots.
+- Save files in `~/.local/share/Trash` and in `/.Trash-$(id-u)` for mounted volumes.
-- Tested on zsh.
 - Tested on:
+  - Shell
+    - zsh
+  - OS:
     - macOS 15.5+
-  - Linux arch-linux 6.17.1-2-cachyos.
+    - Linux arch-linux 6.17.1-2-cachyos

 # Demo